andrewstuart/openai/README.md

 echo "token: $MY_TOKEN" >> $HOME/.config/openai.yaml
 # Or export TOKEN in your environment variables.
+# add org: <your org id> if you are a member of multiple organizations.

 openai chat --personality "Lady Gaga" openai chat --prompt "You answer in the style of a super chill surfer from southern california."